History of rail transportation in the United States: Steam locomotives

+Late 19th century

 Land grants

 The federal government operated a land grant system between 1855 and 1871, through which new railway companies in the west were given millions of acres they could sell to prospective farmers or pledge to bondholders.
-A total of 129 e6acre were granted to the railroads before the program ended, supplemented by a further 51 e6acre granted by the states, and by various government subsidies.
+A total of 129 e6acre were granted to the railroads before the program ended, supplemented by a further 51 e6acre granted by the states and by various government subsidies.
 This program enabled the opening of numerous western lines, especially the Union Pacific-Central Pacific with fast service from San Francisco to Omaha and east to Chicago.
 West of Chicago, many cities grew up as rail centers, with repair shops and a base of technically literate workers.

 In return for the land grants, the railroads were required to haul government personnel and cargo at significantly reduced rates (generally half of the normal rate).
-In addition, the land was granted in a checkerboard fashion, with the government retaining every other section.
+The land was granted in a checkerboard fashion, with the government retaining every other section.
 The land that the government retained typically doubled in value as a result of the railroad being built.
-The land grants were a good deal for the government.

-The government guaranteed loans to several Pacific railroads, which were all paid off by 1899 ($63 million in principal, and $105 million in interest).
+The government guaranteed loans to several Pacific railroads, which were all paid off by 1899 ($63 million in principal and $105 million in interest).
 After receiving rate discounts of approximately 50% on government personnel and cargo for 80 years (including during two world wars), Congress finally discontinued the rate reductions at the end of World War II.
 The land grants had been more than paid for (several times over).

 Displacing water routes

 Freight being transferred from rail cars to wagons.
 When a rail line entered a region, typically stagecoach and wagon cartage (which was slower and more expensive) over that route ended.
 However, stage and wagon service would then be offered between the railroad and smaller off-line towns.
 As a result of the lower transportation costs provided by arrival of the railroad, overall economic activity in the region (e.g., farming, ranching and mining) grew dramatically.

-Railroads soon replaced many canals and turnpikes and by the 1870s had significantly displaced steamboats as well.
+Railroads replaced many canals and turnpikes and by the 1870s had significantly displaced steamboats as well.
 The railroads were superior to these alternative modes of transportation, particularly water routes because they lowered costs in two ways.
 Canals and rivers were unavailable in the winter season due to freezing, but the railroads ran year-round despite poor weather.
 And railroads were safer: the likelihood of a train crash was less than the likelihood of a boat sinking.
 The railroads provided cost-effective transportation because they allowed shippers to have a smaller inventory of goods, which reduced storage costs during winter, and to avoid insurance costs from the risk of losing goods during transit.